sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 (default) -allow app suggestions.

 <a href="" id="windowslogon-hidefastuserswitching"></a>**WindowsLogon/HideFastUserSwitching**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 This policy setting allows you to hide the Switch User interface in the Logon UI, the Start menu and the Task Manager.
 If you enable this policy setting, the Switch User interface is hidden from the user who is attempting to log on or is logged on to the computer that has this policy applied.
 The locations that Switch User interface appear are in the Logon UI, the Start menu and the Task Manager.
 If you disable or do not configure this policy setting, the Switch User interface is accessible to the user in the three locations.

 <p style="margin-left: 20px">Value type is bool.
 The following list shows the supported values:

 -   0 (default) - Diabled (visible).
 -   1 - Enabled (hidden).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Restart the machine.
+3. Verify that the Switch User interface is hidden when attempting to log on.

 <a href="" id="wirelessdisplay-allowprojectiontopc"></a>**WirelessDisplay/AllowProjectionToPC**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allow or disallow turning off the projection to a PC.